OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-payment-consents.md

 | SCASupportData |0..1 |OBWriteInternationalConsent5/Data/SCASupportData |Supporting Data provided by TPP, when requesting SCA Exemption. |OBSCASupportData1 | | |
 | Risk |1..1 |OBWriteInternationalConsent5/Risk |The Risk section is sent by the initiating party to the ASPSP.
 It is used to specify additional details for risk scoring for Payments. |OBRisk1 | | |

-#### OBRemittanceInformation1

-The OBRemittanceInformation1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obremittanceinformation1) page.

-#### OBRegulatoryReporting1

-The OBRegulatoryReporting1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obregulatoryreporting1) page.

-#### OBUltimateCreditor1

-The OBUltimateCreditor1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obultimatecreditor1) page.

-#### OBUltimateDebtor1

-The OBUltimateDebtor1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obultimatedebtor1) page.

-#### OBPostalAddress6

-The OBPostalAddress6 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obpostaladdress6) page

 ### International Payment Consent - Response